AromaKitsune/aromakitsune.github.io/pages/Wii-U-Custom-System-Fonts.md

   </p>

   <p class="note-blue">
-    No system files are modified in the process.
-The custom system font is loaded into RAM only.
+    No system files in the MLC NAND are modified in the process.
+The custom system font is loaded into RAM only, so it's safe to install a custom system font without worrying about bricking the console.
   </p>

   <ol>